How parents can encourage mixed-gender friendships and help kids question gender stereotypes.

 Contrary to what many kids — and adults — think, the way girls and boys play is more similar than different.
 "The differences [discovered by gender researchers] are generalizations.
 But on an individual basis, there is a tremendous amount of overlap," says psychologist David Walsh, the author of Why Do They Act That Way?
 Moreover, he adds, "when boys and girls do play together, many of those differences start to disappear."
 However, due to gender stereotypes in our society, kids are often encouraged — from direct verbal commands to more subtle suggestions such as through the types of toys they are given or the style of their clothing — to play in gender-specific ways.
 For example, if a girl loves both dolls and rough-and-tumble play, people around her — including her peers — will reward her for playing with the dolls and discourage her from roughhousing.

 Even parents who try to avoid gender stereotypes in their own households are often surprised how quickly young children can internalize them after being exposed to them through peer interactions and media.
-Challenging such gender stereotypes is a major benefit of mixed-gender play, especially since it gives kids "permission" to try on behaviors and traits that are often associated with the other gender.
+Challenging such gender stereotypes is a major benefit of mixed-gender play, especially since it gives kids "permission" to try on behaviors and traits that are often associated with the other sex.
 As Strauss observes, "A girl playing with a boy might feel free to be competitive, a trait stereotypically associated with boys.
 A boy playing with a girl might feel free to be talkative and emotional, traits normally associated with girls."

 A common challenge to fostering girl-boy friendships is that they are frequently sexualized; kids who play in mixed-gender pairs will often hear others talk about their "boyfriend" or "girlfriend," which can lead some children to avoid such friendships.
 However, as further explored in our article Never Tell Her: "He's Mean Because He Likes You", kids don't view their peers through the adult lens of romance or sexuality, and imposing that framework on children's relationships denies them the chance to build strong relationships with kids of all genders.
 Family life expert Lynne Griffin in Psychology Today further observes: "Commenting on how cute your child looks with her boy friend or asking questions about who is 'seeing' whom gives your child mixed messages about what others expect from boy/girl friendships at this age."